houcine1amraoui/adv-alg-lab4-task1-solved/README.md

 # Time and Space Complexity Analysis

+Let:

+- h = height of the BST
+- n = number of nodes

+⚠ Note: In a balanced BST,

+- h = log n
+  In a worst-case unbalanced BST (like a linked list),
+- h = n

 | Method               | Time     | Space    | Notes              |
 | -------------------- | -------- | -------- | ------------------ |
 | **search_iterative** | **O(h)** | **O(1)** | h = height         |